Alaabzour/Rainbow-Sample-Project/README.md

 - Add RainbowSDK framework and WebRTC framework into embebed binaries
     - Select your project, select your target, select General, drag-n-drop RainbowSDK.framework and WebRTC.framework from Navigator to the Embedded Binaries section.

-# Connect to Rainbow
+### Initialize Rainbow in your app
+The final step is to add initialization code to your application.
+You may have already done this as part of adding Rainbow to your app.
-- Import Rainbow
+1. Import the Rainbow module in your UIApplicationDelegate subclass:

 ```objective-c
 #import <Rainbow/Rainbow.h>
 ```

-- Set your username and your password
+2. Set your username and your password

 ```objective-c
 [[ServicesManager sharedInstance].loginManager setUsername:@"myRainbowUser@domain.com" andPassword:@"MyPassword"];
 ```

-- Monitor login manager notifications
+3. Monitor login manager notifications

 ```objective-c
 [[NSNotificationCenter defaultCenter] addObserver:self selector:@selector(didLogin:) name:kLoginManagerDidLoginSucceeded object:nil];